 St. Thomas Aquinas (1225-1274) was a great thinker, philosopher and a scholastic teacher.
 Scholasticism is critical thinking and debating religious issues as was practiced in the European Universities in the middle ages. it was not enough to prove that God existed by reading from a passage from the Bible.
-He was reputed to have had direct communication with Jesus more than once.
-However, being a man of great intellect and learning, he had to prove the existence of God by sound reasoning.
+He had to prove the existence of God by sound reasoning.
 Hardly any other Saint in the Catholic religion could be considered equal to Aquinas in his intellectual and theological mastery.

-Aquinas’s urgency and strenuous efforts at giving a logical proof for the existence of God without having to refer to the Bible tell us that there were sceptics in Europe in the 13th Century who put doubt into the minds of ordinary folks.
+Aquinas’s urgency and strenuous efforts at giving a logical proof for the existence of God without having to refer to the Bible tell us that there were sceptics in Europe in the 13th Century.
+They had to be stopped with dialectics and not by call to faith – or they would put doubt into the minds of ordinary folks.

 Aquinas’ arguments were presumably a supplement to the inquisition proceedings for disbelief ordered by Pope Gregory IX (1145 – 1241; Papacy 1227-1241).
 Inquisitional torture (breaking wheel, limb-tearing racks etc.) and murder on burning stakes that must have become common place by the time Aquinas became a Dominican monk.

-Though he lived for less than 50 years (which was a good enough age during those times), Aquinas’s fame rose as a man of God and a miracle worker.
-While alive, his disciples had claimed to have seen him floating around in the room in a state of levitation while in communication with his Master, Jesus Christ.
+Though he lived for less than 50 years (which was a good enough age during those times), Aquinas’s fame as a man of God and a miracle worker rose high through Europe.
+While alive, his disciples had claimed to have seen him floating in the room in a state of levitation while in communication with his Master, Jesus Christ.
 If levitation was a prerequisite for communication with the living God is not known.
 Nor is it clear whether Aquinas made such claims about himself.